rclone/rclone/docs/content/docs.md

 uploading files.
 This is the fastest option and uses the least memory.

-Specifying `--delete-after` (the default value) will delay deletion of files until all new/updated files have been successfully transfered.
+Specifying `--delete-after` (the default value) will delay deletion of files until all new/updated files have been successfully transferred.
-The files to be deleted are collected in the copy pass then deleted after the copy pass has completed sucessfully.
+The files to be deleted are collected in the copy pass then deleted after the copy pass has completed successfully.
 The files to be deleted are held in memory so this mode may use more memory.
 This is the safest mode as it will only delete files if there have been no errors subsequent to that.
 If there have been errors before the